Neville Gruzman: Notable projects

 Designed for a couple soon after Gruzman's Japan trip, ideas of traditional Japanese architecture are infused in the design.
 Such as the entry to the pagoda-like end of the house and a sweeping curved roof suspended by cables.
-It is one of the early houses in Sydney to use materials such as dark stained timbers and natural brick.
+It is one of the early houses in Sydney to use materials such as dark stained timbers and natural brick.The house is located at The Quarterdeck, 17 North Arm Road.